Connections-Business-Directory/Connections/README.txt

 [Complete Changelog can be found here.](https://connections-pro.com/changelog/)

+= 10.4.1 09/14/2021 =
+* NEW: Introduce `_::isInteger()` and `_::isPositiveInteger()`.
+* NEW: Introduce the `suppress_filters` parameter in `cnRetrieve::entries()`.
+* NEW: Introduce `cnTemplateFactory::maybeActivate()`.
+* TWEAK: Correct initiate new objects.
+* TWEAK: Use `self` shortcode keyword instead of classname when checking instance of object.
+* TWEAK: Utilize the `suppress_filters` property in `cnRetrieve::upcoming()`.
+* TWEAK: Utilize `suppress_filters` in the admin dashboard widgets.
+* TWEAK: Check to make sure object property is set before use.
+* TWEAK: Remove unnecessary `isset()` check.
+* TWEAK: Action to register templates should be run before templates are activated.
+* TWEAK: Add check for instance of self when initiating the template factory.
+* TWEAK: Update action hooks to call `cnTemplateFactory::maybeActivate()`.
+* TWEAK: Add call to `cnTemplateFactory::maybeActivate()` in `cnTemplateFactory()`.
+Needed to support the new Widget Editor because it seems the `rest_init` hook does not fire or is not fired in time to render the widget previews.
+Templates are required to be activated because templates are used to render the widgets.
+* OTHER: Correct typos.
+* DEV: phpDoc corrections.
+* DEV: phpDoc updates.

 = 10.4 09/03/2021 =
 * NEW: Introduce the `_::isEmpty()` and `_::notEmpty()` helper methods.
 * NEW: Introduce the `_string::applyPrefix()` helper method.